InteLiPlan: An Interactive Lightweight LLM-Based Planner for Domestic Robot Autonomy: Introduction

 In this work, we propose a lightweight LLM-based framework designed for domestic robots, aiming to address the aforementioned challenges.
 Our approach reduces reliance on large-scale data and develops a robot-agnostic pipeline.
 Furthermore, we detail strategies to mitigate kinematic constraints through real-time feasibility checks, ensuring that decision-making processes facilitated by the LLM align effectively with the physical capabilities of robots.

-An integral part of our framework is the human-in-the-loop (HITL) mechanism, which allows the system to handle system failures (e.g., partially observable environment, vision failures due to lightning, etc.) through human intervention.
-This feature is critical for maintaining autonomy, especially in complex environments where decisions by the LLM may fail to execute.
-The system allows human operators to input corrective actions directly, facilitating on-the-fly adaptation to new or unanticipated situations.
-This real-time interaction not only enhances the robustness and reliability of robotic operations but also enables fine-tuning of the LLM's responses in accordance with human guidance.
+An integral part of our framework is the human-in-the-loop (HITL) mechanism, which allows the system to handle system failures (e.g., partially observable environment, vision failures due to lighting, etc.) or task confusions (e.g., ambiguous references or multiple candidate objects) through human intervention.
+This feature is critical for maintaining autonomy, especially in complex environments where decisions by the LLM may fail to reason what the user requested from an embodied perspective.
+The system allows human operators to input corrective actions directly, facilitating on-the-fly adaptation to unanticipated situations.
+This real-time interaction not only enhances the robustness and reliability of robotic operations but also enables adjusting the LLM's responses in accordance with human guidance.

 By tackling these critical issues, our framework not only enhances the practical applicability of LLMs in robotics but also paves the way for more intuitive and responsive robotic systems capable of complex interactions and tasks in varied real-world scenarios.
-In summary, our work investigates the following questions: \begin{itemize}[noitemsep] \item How can we achieve embodied AI with a lightweight planner that considers different components, including user commands, visual perception, and action feasibility? \item How can robots make use of LLMs to translate human-language inputs to executable action directly? \item How can uncertainties in robotic planning be solved through human intervention? \end{itemize}
+In summary, our work investigates the following questions: \begin{itemize}[noitemsep] \item How can we design a lightweight LLM-based planner that effectively integrates user commands, visual perception, and action feasibility with onboard computing resources? \item How can robots use LLMs to translate human-language inputs to reliable and executable action directly? \item How can uncertainties in robotic planning be solved through human intervention? \item How can reachability-aware LLM-based robotic planners be applicable across embodiments without additional retraining? \end{itemize}